symfony-cmf/symfony-cmf-docs/bundles/core/templating.rst

 * **cmf_path|getPath($document)**: Get the path of the provided document.
 * **cmf_parent_path|getParentPath($document)**: Get the path of the parent of the provided document.

-.. versionadded:: 1.3.1
-    The cmf_find_translation twig function has been added in version 1.3.1 of the CMF CoreBundle.

 Walking the PHPCR tree
 ......................